 In addition to any possible criminal penalties, Illinois imposes administrative penalties in all DUI cases.
 This is generally known as the Statutory Summary Suspension process.
 Not only will you face a suspension of your driving privileges if you test .08 or above blood alcohol content while driving a motor vehicle, you could face the suspension of your driving privileges if you refuse to submit to a blood alcohol test.
 The Statutory Suspension process is entirely separate from the criminal consequences of a DUI charge.
 It’s has it’s own set of rules but usually proceeds in court side by side with a criminal DUI case.

 James Dimeas is an award-winning DUI lawyer with over 25 years of experience handling DUI cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
 James Dimeas was been named a “Best DUI Attorney” in 2017.
 Expertise named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
 The National Trial Lawyers have named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
 The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
+The American Society of Legal Advocates have named James Dimeas a “2018 Top 100 Lawyer.”
 James Dimeas is rated “Superb” by AVVO, the highest rating possible for any lawyer in the United States.

 Illinois DUI Statute: 625 ILCS 5/11-501.